eclipse-tractusx/bpdm/charts/bpdm/charts/bpdm-orchestrator/README.md

 ## Ingress

-You can specify your own ingress configuration for the Helm deployment to make the BPDM Orchestrator Service available over Ingress.
+You can specify your own ingress configuration for the Helm deployment to make the BPDM Bridge Dummy available over Ingress.
 Note that you need to have the appropriate Ingress controller installed in your cluster first.
 For example, consider a Kubernetes cluster with an [Ingress-Nginx](https://kubernetes.github.io/ingress-nginx/) installed.
-An Ingress configuration for the Orchestrator Service deployment could somehow look like this:
+An Ingress configuration for the Bridge Dummy deployment could somehow look like this:

 ```yaml
 ingress: